 A. Definitions: Event is open to any driver holding a current valid racing license from a vintage racing organization that is recognized as an active member of the Vintage Motorsports Council that submits driver infractions to VMC.
 Licensed members of the SCCA or NASA must attend a DOP (Driver’s Orientation Program) which is a 30 min discussion on vintage attitude and rules.
 The PVGPA Competition Committee retains the right to make the final decision as to individual driver eligibility.

-B. Medical: Applicant’s Medical History must be from a current race organization or member organization of the Vintage Motorsports Council.
-Form must be completed by a physician within the last 2 years and submitted with your entry.
+B. Medical: Applicant’s Medical History must be current and from a current race organization or member organization of the Vintage Motorsports Council and license must show expiration date of medical clearance.
+If license does not show medical then you must have the PVGP Medical Form completed by a physician within the last 2 years and submitted with your entry.
 Anyone competitor over the age of 60 is strongly encouraged to have an annual physical and EKG/ECG.
 If your racing organization does not have a medical form you can use the new PVGP Medical Form.

 C. Rookies: Anyone who has not previously completed at the Schenley Park vintage race will be considered a rookie – no matter how many years you have been racing.
 PVGPA has a Rookie program in place to provide a method of acclimation of new members to Schenley Park and promote the safety and fun of the sport.
 All rookies will have a rookie stripe on their vehicle at Tech.
 A Friday afternoon meeting/track walk-through is mandatory for all rookies.